MCT-master/mct-master.github.io/_posts_draft/2022-04-02-aleksati-5g-telenor-part-1.md

     <figcaption>A pair of Lola racks in action, custom designed to provide ultra low-latency for NMPs.</figcaption>
 </figure>

-The _Lola racks_ get their name from the [Lola software](https://lola.conts.it), a high-end licenced AV transmission software developed by the GARR consortium in Italy.
-The software requires premium GPUs, soundcards with very stable ASIO drivers (such as RME that buffer as low as 32 samples), and specialized XIMEA video cameras that send uncompressed video via USB 3 to provide ultra-low latency audio and video transmission.
+The _Lola racks_ get their name from the [Lola software](https://lola.conts.it), a high-end licenced AV transmission software developed at the Trieste Conservatory (Italy) in collaboration with GARR, the Italian Research and Academic Network.
+The software requires premium GPUs, soundcards with very stable ASIO drivers (such as RME that buffer as low as 32 samples), and specialized [Ximea video cameras](https://www.ximea.com/en/products/cameras-filtered-by-sensor-types/mq013mg-e2) that send uncompressed video via USB-3 to provide ultra-low latency audio and video transmission.

-In addition to Lola, we used [JackTrip](https://www.jacktrip.org), another top-grade AV transmission software developed by CCRMA at Stanford University.
+In addition to Lola, we used [JackTrip](https://www.jacktrip.org), another top-grade AV transmission software developed by CCRMA at Stanford University (USA).
 JackTrip is audio-only but enables us to use more "normal" equiptment and paramteres to transmit uncompressed audio.
 Therefore, jackTrip enables us to tolerate more network jitter than Lola.

 # Method

-To test the feasibility of using 5G networks for live NMPs, we need to locate the best tradeoff between technical stability, quality and latency.
 Having low latency does not mean the quality of the AV signal is usable, and vice versa.
-We did three principal experiments to investigate this.
+Therefore, to test the feasibility of using 5G networks for NMPs, we sought to find the best tradeoff between technical stability, quality and latency in AV transmissions.

 ## 1. Measuring the Bandwidth

-By using an [online network speed testing](https://www.speedtest.net/), we were able to quickly make bandwidth estimates throughout the experiment, ensuring that our load did not exceed the capacity of the network.
+By using an [online network speed testing](https://www.speedtest.net/), we were able to quickly make network bandwidth estimates throughout the experiment, ensuring that our load did not exceed the capacity of the network.

-## 2. Finding the Sweet Spot
+## 2. Finding the Sweet Spots

-To find the best tradeoff between technical stability and quality, we configured a loopback between our two _Lola racks_ and sent constant streams of audio and video over the network.
-With this, we were able to monitor the AV quality of our transmission in real-time and fine-tune parameters to acheive a glitch-free and stable state.
+To find the best tradeoff between technical stability and quality, we sent a constant stream of audio and video over the network and looped the signal back again to to its source.
+With this, we were able to monitor the AV quality of our connection in real-time.

 <figure style="float: none">
     <img src="/assets/image/2022_04_01_aleksati_5g_telenor_sweetspot_method.jpg" alt="5g_telenor_sweetspot_method" title="5g_telenor_sweetspot_method" width="auto" />
     <figcaption>Routing diagram for our sweet spot test.
 Each side of the network represents a Lola rack.
 By creating a loopback system, we could monitor the entire chain for jitter, noise and other unwanted artifacts.</figcaption>
 </figure>

-For the audio, we sent 2 channels of 16bit 48kHZ uncompressed audio and mostly adjusted the internal buffer/sample size to find the lowest possible number that ensured stable audio transmission over a significant period (maybe 10minutes total).
+To fine-tune the audio, we used 2 channels of 16bit 48kHZ uncompressed audio and adjusted the internal buffersize in software and hardware to find the lowest possible configuration that ensured stable audio transmission over a significant period (maybe 10minutes total).
 For video, we used a similar a approach, only adjusting the framerate, compression amount, and video resolution to find the sweet spot.

 ## 3. Measuring the Latency